Kadantte/nhentai-desktop/README.md

 # nHentai-Desktop

 An unofficial desktop application for reading and downloading doujinshi from nhentai.net.
-I built this for personal entertainment and to learn Electron.js.

 ## Features